Tuning Neural Network Models for Better Accuracy

 functions will be used in the post-processing phase for each experiment.

-# Create a blank formatted DataFrame and then fill the DataFrame with the model metadata and output information
+# For each run, initialize a DataFrame and then fill the DataFrame with the model metadata and history information.

 def createDataFrame(metaData, histories):